TheoBourdais/ComputationalHypergraphDiscovery/README.md

-This is the source code for the paper ["Computational Hypergraph Discovery: A Gaussian process framework for connecting the dots"][paper_url].
+This is the source code for the paper ["Codiscovering graphical structure and functional relationships within data: A Gaussian Process framework for connecting the dots"][paper_url].

 Please see the [companion blog post][blog_url] for a gentle introduction to the method and the code.